NxPKG/khulnasoft-docs/content/cache/how-to/cache-rules.md

 {{<heading-pill style="beta">}} Cache Rules {{</heading-pill>}}

 Use Cache Rules to customize cache properties of your HTTP requests.
-For example, create a rule to specify how long to cache a resource in the Cloudflare global network.
+For example, create a rule to specify how long to cache a resource in the Khulnasoft global network.

 ## Availability